-When I told some of my students that I went to the kimchi museum last weekend, they said, ‘there’s a kimchi museum?”
+When I told some of my students that I went to the kimchi museum, they said, ‘there’s a kimchi museum?”
 So maybe it’s not that famous.
-But in fairness, it is quite small and modestly tucked away in the COEX shopping mall. (update: In 2015 the name changed to Museum kimchikan and it moved to Insadong.)
+But in fairness, it was quite small and modestly tucked away in the COEX shopping mall. (update: In 2015 the name changed to Museum kimchikan and it moved to Insadong.)

 There was a lot of information to take in.
 But here are the five things I learnt about kimchi at the Kimchi Museum:

-1. Kimchi follows Korean cooking philosophy based on five colours and tastes
+1. Kimchi follows the Korean cooking philosophy based on FIVE colours and tastes

 2. Ingredients for Kimchi have changed over time

 From prehistoric times to the three kingdoms the methods of making kimchi involved salting vegetables including radish root, radish, eggplant, cucumber, and wax gourd.